The Perfect Pitch

 Presence

-Finally, how do you ensure you’re really present in the room?
-How do you maximise your body, your voice in order to really engage with your audience?
 Firstly, you need to ensure that you’re free from tension.
-That you’re relaxed because tension affects the voice and it will affect your ability to connect with your audience.
-I’ve got a series of exercises I do to help clients prepare and use them myself before I present.
-Find what works for you but do a body check and ensure you’re relaxed and smiling.
+You need to be relaxed because tension affects your voice and your ability to connect with your audience.
+I do a series of exercises to help clients prepare and use them myself before I present.

 grayscale photography of person riding bike